Give Page Feedback

 Return To Section Instructions

-An Asset Chunk Group is simply a group of related Asset Chunks (which will usually be in the form of prefabs or scenes) in which all assets are similarly named (using a common Group Name and referencing the Streamable Grid Cell each Chunk is associated with).
+An Asset Chunk Group is simply a group of related Asset Chunks (which will usually be in the form of prefabs or scenes) in which all assets follow the same naming convention (using a common Group Name and referencing the Streamable Grid Cell each Chunk is associated with).
 If you have sliced a Terrain using the Terra Slicer tool, the resulting slices would be considered an Asset Chunk Group.

 A Streamable Grid can utilize 1 or more Asset Chunk Groups, with each Group represented by a different LOD Group.
 For now, however, it is only necessary to configure a single LOD Group.